Stenochilidae: Taxonomy

 Stenochilidae was originally described as a family (Stenochiloidae) by Thorell in 1873, but Simon demoted it to a subfamily of Palpimanidae in 1893.
 In their comprehensive 1974 revision, Platnick and Shadab re-established the family status based on several morphological differences that distinguish Stenochilidae from Palpimanidae.
 These include the presence of prolateral leg scopulae (a shared derived character), differences in carapace shape, number of thoracic grooves, eye pattern, cheliceral dentition, labial structure, extent of the abdominal scutum, number of spinnerets, relative leg segment lengths, and genitalia.

 The family was significantly expanded by Pekka Lehtinen in 1982, who described several new species of Colopea and provided detailed morphological descriptions.

-Species

-As of September 2025, the World Spider Catalog accepts the following genera and species:
+Genera